cablelabs/dis-attack-monitors/dis-arbor-monitor/docs/dis-arbor-monitor.install-guide.md

 time-being.
 These will be updated to reflect these installation instructions in a future update of the DIS backend.

-## 3. Create a sightline API key
+## 3. Create a Arbor SightLine REST API key

-If you don’t already have an API key setup, generating an Arbor API key requires access to the Arbor Sightline CLI.
+If you don’t already have an API key setup, generating an Arbor REST API key requires access to the Arbor Sightline CLI.
 This is described in the "Enabling Customers to View Sightline Data in the Web Services API" section of the *Sightline and Threat Mitigation System User Guide*.